 Passivhaus is an entirely voluntary building performance standard that anyone setting out to build a low-energy home might be interested in.
 It has gained lots of attention in the UK and is based around the principle of reducing heating demand to a very low level through a fabric first design rather than relying on renewables.

-The standards far exceed those of the current Building Regulations, and it is popular because there are many different ways to meet the criteria.
+The standards far exceed those of the current Building Regulations, and it becoming more popular because it lays out a calculated way of designing a low-energy home.
 Designers use a software package to predict the home’s future energy demand.

-The Passivhaus concept started out life as a research project to find out why previous attempts at building low-energy houses had failed to deliver on what they set out to achieve.
+The Passivhaus concept started out life as a research project to find out why previous attempts at building low-energy, eco houses had failed to deliver on what they set out to achieve.
 The lessons learnt from this research have been distilled into a set of guidelines about how to get it right.